AaronWhiteTech/Microsoft-365/README.md

 ![m365 template](https://github.com/user-attachments/assets/e80775bd-fc78-4f22-97e3-70aae103ac28)

-- Use it templates can be for quickly creating a type of user. having the basic essentials that certain types of accounts will need
+- Templates can be for quickly creating a type of user having the basic essentials that certain types of accounts will need
 - making it easy to on board large groups of people.

 <h7>Group Add</h7>